 CAP rate percentage error=absCAP rate errorCAPa×100% (23)

-where CAPP is CAP rate predicted by the developed method, CAPa is CAP rate assessed by the database labels, and abs is the absolute value function.
+where CAPP is the CAP rate predicted by the developed method, CAPa is CAP rate assessed by the database labels, and abs is the absolute value function.

 The classifiers’ hyper-parameters optimization was empirically performed by a search methodology, selecting the configuration which attained the highest AUC (considered reference performance metric).
 Random Sub-sampling Validation (RSV) was employed for the optimization procedure, randomly choosing ten subjects to compose the training set and nine for the validation set, ensuring subject independence of the sets.
 Each validation procedure was repeated ten times to achieve statistically significant results.
 Error optimization for all classifiers was performed by the Adam algorithm [43] (learning rate of 0.001 and batch size of 1024) to allow a fair comparison of the results.
 An early stopping procedure was used to reduce the simulation time and avoid overfitting the classifier.
 The training procedure was stopped (before the end of the maximum number of training cycles, defined as 50) if no relevant improvement in the AUC (improvement lower than 1%) of the validation set was reached within five consecutive epochs.

-A full grid search optimization approach for all hyper-parameters of the classifiers is not computationally feasible.
+A complete grid search optimization approach for all hyper-parameters of the classifiers is not computationally feasible.
 Therefore, only the most relevant parameters were tuned for each classifier.
 For the FFNN optimization, the number of neurons employed for the hidden layer was varied from 100 to 400, in steps of 100.
 On the other hand, the Heuristic Oriented Search Algorithm (HOSA) was proposed in this work following the concepts presented by Mendonça et al. [39] and Mostafa et al. [44], for the LSTM or 1D-CNN optimization with the goal of assessing the most relevant architecture for the classifiers by considering a heuristic search for the parameters considered to be the most relevant for the examined models.

 Yamashita et al. [45] identified the most important hyper-parameters to tune a 1D-CNN, where the dominant parameters are the kernel size, number of kernels, and the number of layers [46].
 Hence, the performed search concentrated on these hyper-parameters.
-Taking into consideration that the kernel size will define the extent of the features that will be identified and that each sample point of the segmented windows has relevant information thus, a kernel size of two with unitary stride was chosen.
+Taking into consideration that the kernel size will define the extent of the features that will be identified and that each sample point of the segmented windows has relevant information thus, a kernel size of two with a unitary stride was chosen.
 The optimal number of kernels was identified by starting with a value of eight, which was successively increased by a factor of two without changing the remaining parameters [47].